fmalina/revisions-blocl/activism/debtgeneration.md

 phrases.
 But…the people they gave our money to were speculators…whose addiction to risk and reward had let to the crisis in the fist place.

-These are the people our politicians have given all our money to…They don’t produce anything.
-They don’t do anything of social use or value.
+These are the people our politicians have given all our money to…They don't produce anything.
+They don't do anything of social use or value.
 All they do is gamble with debt.
 And these are the people our politicians look to for salvation?